arturcarvalho/cr_srs/README.md

 ## Structure

+- the basename of the article is used as the order field and the if field.
+I haven't found a way to accept Int! on the graphql queries, so I just created both.

 - article 1.md is stored inside folder articles/1.
-- the basename of the article is used as the order field.
 - the 1-n.md files inside the articles/1 folder are the cards associated with article 1.md.